The Jean Monnet Centre of Excellence for Studies in Transnational Europe (CESTE).

 To be granted the award, the application had to go through a process of rigorous independent peer review.
 The University received very high scores, in particular an excellent academic profile score, which certainly reflects the high quality of our researchers.

+Our current research projects are channelled on three cross-disciplinary streams: experts and expertise in policy-making in the EU; Transnational dimensions of the EU’s external relations; Transnational negotiation of narratives and memory in the EU.
 The Jean Monnet Centre of Excellence recognition award was named after one of the founders of the European Union.
 The programme was launched in 1989 in Monnet’s memory.